Slip (TV series): Development

 In March 2022, it was announced Zoe Lister-Jones would write and direct a comedy series for The Roku Channel, with Dakota Johnson set to executive produce under her TeaTime Pictures banner.
+In September 2023, The Roku Channel removed the series.

 Casting

 Upon the initial announcement, it was announced Zoe Lister-Jones would star in the series.
 In April 2022, Emily Hampshire, Charlene McNabb, Whitmer Thomas, Tymika Tafari and Amar Chadha-Patel had joined the cast of the series.

 Filming

 Principal photography began in April 2022 in Toronto.

+Reception

+Review aggregator Rotten Tomatoes reports that 100% of 13 reviews are positive, with an average rating of 7.8/10.
+The website's critics consensus reads, "A superb showcase for Zoe Lister Jones, Slip doesn't trip on its metaphysical concept and delivers an entertaining rumination on the road not taken."
+Slip was nominated twice for the 39th Independent Spirit Awards for Best New Scripted Series and Zoe Lister-Jones, Best Lead Performance in a New Scripted Series.